pjambet/redis-in-ruby/content/post/chapter-4-adding-missing-options-to-set.md

 ---
-title: "Chapter 4 - Completing Set and more string commands"
+title: "Chapter 4 - Adding the missing options to SET"
 date: 2020-07-23T10:27:27-04:00
 lastmod: 2020-07-23T10:27:27-04:00
 draft: true
 keywords: []
-description: ""
+description: "In this chapter we add the missing features to the SET command we implemented in chapter 2, EX, PX, NX, XX & KEEPTTL"
-comment: true
+comment: false
 ---

 ## What we'll cover